luiswirth/bsc-thesis/src/matter.typ

 corresponding to $avec(v)_0$.
 Then the reduced barycentric coordiantes $avec(lambda)^- = [lambda^i]_(i=1)^n$
 constitutes a proper coordinate system without any redundant information.
+We also call this the *local coordinate system*.
 This coordinate system also works for the whole affine subspace, but now the coordinates are completly free and there is a bijection between the affine subspace and the whole of $RR^n$.
 There is a unique representation